 - Weathers moisture and humidity

-Faux wood plantation shutters are a great replacement to wood plantation shutters when care and problem-free options lead your priority list.
+Faux wood plantation shutters are a fantastic replacement to wood plantation shutters when care and stress-free options are at the front of your priority list.

 Vinyl shutters are the most economical plantation shutter, but also the shortest lasting.

 These shutters are quick to clean and stop wetness.
-Nonetheless, they don’t have the same presence as a quality wood or faux wood model.
+Nevertheless, they don’t have the same presence as a quality wood or faux wood style.

-An additional drawback is that you can’t stain vinyl shutters.
+An additional downside is that you can’t paint vinyl shutters.

 Quality and Installation is Significant for Plantation Shutters

-At Louver Shop of SE Texas, we only offer American-produced wood or faux wood models.
-A high-quality window treatment will last longer and look more attractive in your residence.
+At Louver Shop of SE Texas, we only offer American-manufactured wood or faux wood models.
+A better-quality product will last longer and look more appealing in your residence.

-You can order plantation shutters online or through a major retailer.
-But it’s important to think over several things, because a less expensive model could cost you at the end of the day.
+You can order plantation shutters online or through a chain store.
+But it’s important to think about a couple things, because a less expensive shutter may cost you at the end of the day.

 Your new shutters should be: